-The Town of Rocky Mountain House is proud of its regional collaboration with our closest municipal neighbours.
-Residents of the Town of Rocky Mountain House, Clearwater County and Village of Caroline are all considered when the municipalities agree to work together.
+The Town of Rocky Mountain House is proud of its regional collaboration with our closest municipal neighbour, Clearwater County.
+Residents of the Town of Rocky Mountain House and Clearwater County are jointly considered when the municipalities agree to work together.

 Community Support Service Agreement